 Tallahassee Distracted Driving Accident Attorney

-What to Do If You Are Injured by a Distracted Driver
+What to Do if You Are Injured by a Distracted Driver in Leon County

 Florida’s anti-distracted driving law, known as the Wireless Communications While Driving Law, went into effect on July 1, 2019.
 The law allows police officers to issue citations to drivers who use a wireless communications device to manually send text-based communications while operating a motor vehicle.